RusselCS/UIX/pk3/README.md

 - SR50 tailwind.
 - Enhanced pickup respawn indicators.

+Optional: If you have a mugshot wad for pingbutton installed, mugshots appear in the following contexts:
+- Above large frag messages.
+- Next to ally names on the teaminfo.

 ## Asset Credits:
 - SR50 Tailwind graphics adapted from SRB2.
 - Killfeed skull icon edited from Mega Man 2.